c-hut/password-checker/README.md

    \* _Replace **app_name** with the name of your app._

-6. Define URL patterns: these must be defined in the `urls.py` file - within the app directory - to map URLs to views; this is where you should specify which views are to be called for each constructed URL.
+6. **Define URL patterns**: these must be defined in the `urls.py` file - within the app directory - to map URLs to views; this is where you should specify which views are to be called for each constructed URL.
 Read more about URL patterns [here](https://docs.djangoproject.com/en/5.0/topics/http/urls/).

 7. **Define views**: these are Python functions or classes designed to handle requests and return responses.
 Views should be defined in `views.py` - located within the app directory.
 Read more about views [here](https://docs.djangoproject.com/en/5.0/topics/http/views/).